popphp/pop-queue/README.md

 $adapter = new Redis();
 ```

-The Redis adapter uses `localhost` and port 6379 as defaults.
+The Redis adapter uses `localhost` and port `6379` as defaults.
 It also manages the jobs with the
 Redis server by means of a key prefix.
 By default, that prefix is set to `pop-queue-`.
 If you would
-like to use alternate values for these, you can pass them into the constructor:
+like to use alternate values for any these, you can pass them into the constructor:

 ```php
 $adapter = new Redis('my.redis.server.com', 6380, 'my-queue');